zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 world.
 The decorative state has been separated, abstained, abstained, renunciation, renunciation, liberation, and renunciation, he lives with the heart of separation and restriction.
-Those who have separated their decoration status and who are truth-speakers should walk alone like rhino horns.
+Those who have separated their decoration status and who are truth-speakers should walk alone like rhinoceros horns.

 Because of that, the single enlightened person said: